Professional Psychotherapy, Hypnotherapy and Mindfulness teaching.

 After initial training in counselling work, I studied hypno-psychotherapy at the National College of Hypnosis and Psychotherapy (NCHP), on a course externally accredited by the United Kingdom Council for Psychotherapy.
 This training covers an integrative approach to therapy, which simply means that different therapeutic approaches can be employed to suit the specific needs of a client.
 Since then, I have also completed specialised training in the following areas:

-Most recently, in 2018, I completed training and received a certificate in Integrated Trauma Treatment using EMDR and related approaches with a Hypno-Psychotherapeutic Framework.
+In 2018 I completed training and received a certificate in Integrated Trauma Treatment using EMDR and related approaches with a Hypno-Psychotherapeutic Framework.

 I am qualified as a Certified Hypnotic Fertility Practitioner (CHFP), enabling me to offer help and support to men and women with fertility problems, with both natural conception and when using assisted reproductive technologies (ART).